See the Hotel Truth. Book with confidence.

 • Be forewarned: The Fairmont is at the tippy-top of the hill; it's downhill -- and steep -- in every direction.
 So if you're a walking family, and your kids are too young to trudge back up -- and you're not keen to push them up in a stroller -- you might prefer a hotel closer to sea level.

-• A better, if pricier, option is the Fairmont's sister, the Fairmont Ghirardelli Square.
-For a complete roundup of the city's most family-friendly hotels, click here.
+• A better, if pricier, option is the Fairmont's sister, the Fairmont Heritage Place, Ghirardelli Square.

 Two solid on-site options -- and good thing, too, since there's not much in the immediate area

 The Fairmont's main restaurant, off the lobby, is a good notch or two above your typical hotel restaurant, and there's also a coffee shop, Caffe Cento, that serves snacks.
 But all conversation must begin with the iconic Tonga Room, the Polynesian-themed restaurant and bar that attracts locals and hotel guests alike.
-(As one local told me, "You haven't reviewed the Fairmont until you've been to the Tonga Room.")
-Dating from the early 1960s, when America became obsessed with anything and everything Hawaiian (an episode of Mad Men has Don Draper drinking at a tiki bar), the Tonga Room features faux straw huts, a floating band, and what it claims is the best mai tai in the city (served in a fake coconut, natch).
+(As one local said, "You haven't reviewed the Fairmont until you've been to the Tonga Room.")
+Dating from the 1945 and popularized in the 1960s, when America became obsessed with anything and everything Hawaiian (an episode of Mad Men has Don Draper drinking at a tiki bar), the Tonga Room features faux straw huts, a floating band, and what it claims is the best mai tai in the city (served in a fake coconut, natch).
 Where it presumably took itself seriously 45 years ago, the Tonga Room now revels in its kitschyness, and has become city institution despite -- or maybe because of -- its anachronistic placement within the Fairmont.
-Unfortunately, cult status and profits don't often align, and the Fairmont has talked about closing the struggling restaurant recently.
-This past spring hundreds of locals rallied in support of the place, but according to my waiter the restaurant's future is still uncertain.
-Translation: Hit it up while you can.
+Unfortunately, cult status and profits don't often align, and the Fairmont has talked about closing the struggling restaurant in the past.
+But hundreds of locals rally in support of the place, so it doesn't look like it will be leaving any time soon.- The main restaurant, Laurel Court resembles a typical grand-old-dame-hotel eatery with large open space, white tablecloths, well-heeled fellow diners, but meals are better than ordinary.
+Lunch is a bit pricey, but delicious.
+A typical breakfast, including coffee and OJ, is also offered.
+Afternoon tea is served daily.
+Dinner offers an elevated lunch menu, with great regional fare like butternut squash risotto and chorizo-crusted Monterey cod.

 • No restaurants in the immediate area (Nob Hill is quite residential), but if you can find plenty if you head downhill -- south to Union Square, east to Chinatown, or north to North Beach.